Call for Applications for Book Week 2017 Authors and Illustrators

 Individuals must be comfortable with all major forms of travel (i.e., planes, buses, trains, being driven in cars by volunteer drivers, etc.) and be prepared to rise to the challenges of TD Canadian Children’s Book Week.

 - Authors and illustrators with books being released in the period from Spring 2016 to Spring 2017 are eligible.
 Re-issues or re-releases of previous titles are not eligible.

 - Only Canadian citizens or permanent residents of Canada are eligible.

-- Authors, illustrators and storytellers are eligible to apply to tour every three years.
-Therefore, authors and/or illustrators who tour in 2012 and 2013 are not eligible to tour for TD Canadian Children's Book Week 2014.
+- Authors, illustrators and storytellers are eligible to tour every three years.
+Therefore, authors and/or illustrators who toured in 2015 and 2016 are not eligible to tour for TD Canadian Children's Book Week 2017.

 - Authors and illustrators must have at least two professionally published books for children and/or young adults — picture books, fiction, short stories, poetry, drama or non-fiction — that lend themselves to a public reading.

 - Authors of travel guides, bibliographies, cookbooks, exhibition catalogues, instruction manuals, self-help books, scholarly books, textbooks and specialized reference works are not eligible

 - Illustrators of children's books are eligible, provided they have illustrated the complete text of at least two professionally published works for children and/or young adults

 - Self-published authors and illustrators are not eligible to tour, as per Canada Council funding guidelines.